HiddenTrail/rf_advanced/exercises/06_user_libraries.md

 6. Within this test case, call the my_keyword function.
 7. Run the test case.
 8. Observe the console or log output.
 You should see the print statement from the my_keyword function, indicating its successful execution as a Robot Framework keyword.

+## Exercise 6.2 Simple variable usage

+1. Use the existing my_library.py file or create a new one.
+2. Define a new function called greet_user.
+    - This function should accept one argument, name.
+    - The function should print: "Hello, [name]!
+Welcome to Robot Framework!" where [name] is the value passed to the function.